naijwu/naijwu/README.md

 ### 👋

 Hey, I'm Jae Wu.
-I'm passionate about creating (anything powered by the movement of electrons) and markets (all of them).
+I'm passionate about creating (anything) and the markets (all of them).
 Cheers!

 #### What I'm working on:
 * A couple websites on Webflow 💻